xiwwan/dtff/FinalProject/README.md

-This directory is for FinalProject.
+This directory is for Final assignment.